 If coursework is submitted that contains significant evidence of plagiarism (10%-80% of submitted assignment), the grade for the assignment will be 40% of the total point value for the first infraction.
 Between 80-100%, there will be zero points.
 The assignment cannot be re-done.
 If assignments continue to be submitted that contain evidence of plagiarism, the grade will be reduced severely using the following criteria.
 If there is minor evidence (0-9% of submitted assignment) of plagiarism, the grade/evaluation will be reduced to reflect low-satisfactory to poor achievement (73% or less).
-If there is evidence of 10-25% of plagiarism, the grade/evaluation will be "0" points for the assignment.
+If there is evidence of 10-25% of plagiarism, the grade/evaluation will be "F" or 59% of the points.
+If there is more than 25% of plagiarism, there will be "0" points for the assignment.
 Repeat violations will be referred to the provost office for misconduct.
 And, assignments cannot be re-done.